craftingcity/The-Known-World/Game Notes/Prenotes/'26/Prenotes Jan 03 26.md

 You stand in the Temple of Flowers, in the city of [[Mountain Hall]], in the evening of the 6th day of Drying in the 106th year.
 What do you do?

 ### What does the World Know?
+The party talks about trading kills for their deal with the devil they summon, and maybe get it to guide them through.

+Lets summon a devil;

 ### What happened?